Frequently asked questions

 For the King: Your Majesty on the first occasion and Sir thereafter.
 Other female members of the Royal family who hold the title Her Royal Highness: Your Royal Highness on the first occasion and then Ma’am.

 For male members of the Royal Family who hold the title His Royal Highness: Your Royal Highness on the first occasion and Sir thereafter.

 How can I nominate someone for an honour?

 For more information about the honours process and how you can nominate someone for an honour please go to the Honours and Awards section.

-How can I apply for, or nominate, an organisation for a Queen’s Award?
+How can I apply for, or nominate, an organisation for a King’s Award?

-For more information on Queen’s Awards and an application form please go to the Queen’s Awards pages in Honours and Awards.
+For more information on please go to the King’s Awards pages in Honours and Awards.

-How can I apply for a wedding anniversary or birthday greeting from the Queen?
+How can I apply for a wedding anniversary or birthday greeting from the King?

 What is a High Sheriff and how long do they serve?